ethers-io/documentation/source/ethers.js/source/api-advanced.rst

 Interface
 =========

-The Interface Object is a meta-class that accepts a Solidity (or compitible) Application Binary Interface (ABI) and populates functions to deal with encoding and decoding the parameters to pass in and results returned.
+The Interface Object is a meta-class that accepts a Solidity (or compatible) Application Binary Interface (ABI) and populates functions to deal with encoding and decoding the parameters to pass in and results returned.